xavierkoo/monster-slayer/README.md

-# monster-slayer

-The Purpose of this small project is demonstrating general Vue.js concepts and Bootstrap, such as:

-Vue instance
-methods
-data
-computing

 # Monster-Slayer
 TLDR: Monster slayer web browser game that demonstrates Bootstrap and general Vue.js concepts such as Vue instance, methods, data and computing.